PoliGraph: Automated Privacy Policy Analysis using Knowledge Graphs (Journal Version): : Extracting through Linguistic Analysis

-As shown in Table~\ref{tab:ablation-study}, disabling the subsumption annotator reduces recall from 70.6\% to 37.9\%.
+\paragraph{Removing Components} In the \textit{no-subsumption-annotator}, \textit{no-coreference-annotator}, \textit{no-list-annotator} configurations, we disable one component at a time and assess the effect.
+As shown in Table~\ref{tab:ablation-study}, disabling the subsumption annotator reduces recall from 65.5\% to 33.7\%.
 The reason is that the precise data types that we evaluate are often subsumed by generic terms.
 They have to be linked by \SUBSUME{} edges to allow inferences of collection relations.
-Each of the coreference and list annotators contributes about 3\% to recall. \end{revision}
+Each of the coreference and list annotators contributes about 5\% to recall.

-\begin{revisionB} \paragraph{Limiting Extraction Area} In the \textit{per-sentence-extraction} configuration, we modify \tool{} to behave like PolicyLint and extract tuples within sentence boundaries\footnote{The \textit{per-sentence-extraction} is different from removing \SUBSUME{} edges because PolicyLint ideally is still able to find data types and entities that are subsumed by generic terms within the same sentence.}.
+\paragraph{Limiting Extraction Area} In the \textit{per-sentence-extraction} configuration, we modify \tool{} to behave like PolicyLint and extract tuples within sentence boundaries\footnote{The \textit{per-sentence-extraction} is different from removing \SUBSUME{} edges because PolicyLint ideally is still able to find data types and entities that are subsumed by generic terms within the same sentence.}.
 This is done by filtering out $collect(n, d)$ relations in \poligraph{}s where the entity and data type comes from different sentences.
-Similarly, \textit{per-section-extraction} only considers collection relations within the boundaries of sections\footnote{As explained in Section~\ref{sec:nlp-on-structured-document}, \tool{} keeps headings from HTML, which is considered as the boundaries of sections here.}.
+Similarly, \textit{per-section-extraction} only considers collection relations within the boundaries of sections.
+As explained in Section~\ref{sec:nlp-on-structured-document}, \tool{} keeps headings from HTML, which is considered as the boundaries of sections here.
 These configurations help assess the improvement by introducing the graph structure to infer relations across sentences and sections.